 Build, Paint and Decorate a Birdhouse

 Since we’re already on a bird attraction kick, why not build, paint and decorate a birdhouse?
 Then hang it outside and watch for the nest to appear!
-Most fun will be the ensuing eggs and hatchlings!
-Now, if you truly want to attract a bird, then you will need to do a little armchair research to identify the types of birdhouses the birds in your area are attracted to.
+Most fun will be the ensuing eggs and chicks!
+Now, if you truly want to attract birds to your yard, then you will need to do a little armchair research to identify the types of birdhouses the birds in your area are attracted to.

 Recommended DIY Birdhouses